 Natural teeth, on the other hand, do not become part of the bone surrounding them, meaning they do not adhere to the bone and are minimally mobile within the bone.
 Instead, they are connected by the periodontal ligament, which is made up of small fibers that insert into the tooth on one side and the bone on the other.

 Another difference is that natural teeth decay, while implant-supported teeth do not.
-However, this does not mean that you do not need to worry about oral hygiene.
-Good oral hygiene is extremely important to protect both teeth and implants.
+However, this doesn't mean you don't need to worry about oral hygiene.
+Good oral hygiene is crucial for protecting both teeth and implants.
 For both, poor oral hygiene can lead to bacterial infections that can lead to gum disease and even bone loss.